AndreyGermanov/smartshape_designer/README.md

 Finally, created collection of shapes can be loaded to the code of your project, that uses SmartShape.
 SmartShape provides an extended API, which makes vector figures interactive: you can drag/resize/rotate these figures and communicate with them using event subsystem.

-For example, if you designed a collection of shapes and saved them as a `collection.json`, you can later load them to you SmartShape project by `SmartShapeManger` object:
+For example, if you designed a collection of shapes and saved them as a `collection.json`, you can later load them to you SmartShape project by `SmartShapeManager` object:

 ```html
 <div id="app" style="width:100%;height:600px"></div>